RCN Council members

 Carol has been a registered nurse since 1978.
 She works as a clinical nurse specialist for Macmillan developing and providing a nurse-led service for patients with urological cancers.
 Carol is an accredited RCN steward and was a member of the RCN UK Stewards Committee from 2013 to 2016.
 Carol has also previously served as a member of the RCN Council from 2016 to 2019, as chair of the RCN Yorkshire & the Humber Board and was a member of the RCN Trade Union Committee.

 Rod initially studied psychiatric nursing before training in general nursing and as a health visitor.
+As well as working in Scotland, the North West and West Midlands of England, his research and public health roles have taken him as far afield as Australia, Japan, Canada and the USA.
+He is a member of the European Commission’s Expert Advisory Panel.
 He has recently retired as Director of Public Health in Shropshire but continues to volunteer at a hospice in Shrewsbury.
-Rod was a member of RCN Agenda Committee from 1995 to 1999, a member of the RCN North West Board from 2002 to 2010, Vice Chair of Congress from 2006 to 2010 and Chair of Congress from 2010 to 2014.
+Rod was a member of the RCN North West Board from 2002 to 2010, Vice Chair of Congress from 2006 to 2010 and Chair of Congress from 2010 to 2014.
 Most recently he was RCN Deputy President from 2015 to 2018.
 He was awarded the RCN Fellowship in 2002.
+He is also a Fellow of the Faculty of Public Health.

 Jes works as a team leader for theatres at Mid and South Essex NHS Foundation Trust building on over 20 years' experience supporting surgical patients.
 He recently completed an MSc in healthcare management having gained his BSc (Hons) in leadership and management in health and social care in 2017.
 He is the current staff side chair, as well as having been a staff governor at Southend Hospital.
 Jes is Chair of the RCN's Essex branch, and has been a member of the RCN Eastern Board.